Connecticut State Community College Manchester: Campus

-The MCC campus is situated on 160 acre in the southwest corner of Manchester, near the town lines with East Hartford and Glastonbury as well as I-384.
-The campus is mostly undeveloped, with large wooded areas and open land spaces.
+The college's campus is situated on 160 acre on Great Path in Manchester, Connecticut.
+The suburban campus is mostly undeveloped, with large wooded areas and open land spaces.

 The main buildings are the Learning Resource Center; the Arts, Sciences and Technologies Center; and the Frederick Lowe Building, which is the oldest building on the campus, having been dedicated in 1986.
 There are also six smaller single-classroom buildings located in the center of the college's courtyard, collectively known as "The Village," which house some of the specialized programs, including manufacturing technology and the musical arts.

 Special facilities include PC and Macintosh computer labs, a library, a television studio, the SBM Charitable Foundation Auditorium, science and allied health labs, the Hans Weiss Newspace Gallery and fine art studios, and numerous study spaces.
 An outdoor bandshell hosts concerts and special events periodically throughout the year, including commencement in May.

 For fitness and athletics, MCC has baseball, softball, and soccer fields.
 The Town of Manchester walking trails also pass through the campus, connecting it to the East Coast Greenway.
 The campus also features a large pond behind the bandshell, which is frequented by the early childhood education program as a sample field trip site.

-The East Campus was a group of temporary classroom buildings and faculty offices as well as other facilities that were dedicated in 1971.
+The East Campus was a group of temporary classroom buildings and faculty offices that were dedicated in 1971.
 These single-story modular buildings were intended to be temporary and were said to have a lifespan of approximately 10 years.
 However, they remained in use for 31 years, until the Learning Resource Center and Arts, Sciences and Technologies Center opened in fall 2002.
-As of fall 2008, the East Campus buildings have been demolished and the area is undergoing redevelopment.
+As of fall 2008, the East Campus buildings have been demolished, and the area is undergoing redevelopment.